SINGLE SUBJECT CREDENTIAL PROGRAM POLICIES

 • SED 640 (Observation Semester Alternatives):

-If the master teacher is unwilling to work with the student teacher, the Department Chair, Field Placement Coordinator and University Supervisor, if possible, will meet with the candidate to evaluate the specific circumstances that affected the request to leave.
+If the Cooperating teacher is unwilling to work with the student teacher, the Department Chair, Field Placement Coordinator and University Supervisor, if possible, will meet with the candidate to evaluate the specific circumstances that affected the request to leave.
 If school personnel request that the student leave the placement, they do need to document their reasons.
 The Department Chair can recommend another opportunity to interview for an additional placement at a second site-if a placement can be secured by October 15th.
 The candidate must agree to follow all guidelines reviewed at the assessment meeting in order to complete the program.
 If a candidate does not secure a placement site after the additional interview opportunity, and there is documentation that this decision was due in part to the candidate, or if the Department Chair denies a second interview opportunity, the student will subsequently earn a NC for SED 640: Supervised Observation / Participation in Public Schools.
 The student may withdraw or the Chair of the Department of Secondary Education may appoint a three-member faculty panel to consider declassification from the program.

 • SED 660(Student Teaching Semester Alternatives):

-1. If a candidate fails to successfully complete SED 660: Student Teaching due to dispositional reasons, failure to communicate well, failure to complete lesson planning, student assessment or any other reason leading to the view of the Master Teacher and University Supervisor that their teaching was not at a passing level, the student will earn a NC in SED 660: Student Teaching..
-If there is a difference in opinion between the Master Teacher and University Supervisor, an additional University Supervisor will be appointed by the Department Chair to provide an additional assessment to make the determination of pass (CR) or fail (NC).
+1. If a candidate fails to successfully complete SED 660: Student Teaching due to dispositional reasons, failure to communicate well, failure to complete lesson planning, student assessment or any other reason leading to the view of the Cooperating Teacher and University Supervisor that their teaching was not at a passing level, the student will earn a NC in SED 660: Student Teaching..
+If there is a difference in opinion between the Cooperating Teacher and University Supervisor, an additional University Supervisor will be appointed by the Department Chair to provide an additional assessment to make the determination of pass (CR) or fail (NC).
 If a candidate is asked to leave a placement due to the candidate’s behavior, they will automatically earn a NC for SED 660.
 Since success in the credential is based upon student teaching as well as in their academic classes, if the student does not pass student teaching, the student may withdraw from academic classes or is subject to be disenrolled through the multi-level declassification process.

 Students may request to stay and complete SED 790, which may be granted by the Department Chair.